tien/plexure-exercises/Exercise4/README.md

 # Exercise 4

-I have made the adjustment to the provided snippet as below.
+I have made adjustments to the provided snippet as below.
 All original comments have been removed for brevity.

 ```csharp
 public class ItineraryManager